Homemade Moleskine Travel Guide: Low Tech—Highly Helpful

 Airline Confirmation Numbers: RyanAir can sometimes be real sticklers about supplying a confirmation code at check-in.

 Interesting Thing to See: Search guidebooks and online guides for things you really want to see.
 Write down the location/price/directions/other info.
 This will save you from the burden of having to lug around a bulky guidebook all day.

 Expenses: Keep track of your expenses in your notebook.
 It is easy to lose track of how much you’re spending and writing it down helps you stay on budget.

 Names & Numbers: This isn’t such a big deal anymore because almost everyone and their mom is on facebook, but it is a good idea to get your new friend’s name.
 Add them as friends once you’re back home.

 Interesting Things You Learn Along The Way: You’re bound to hear of a cool pub or an interesting book from the people you’ll meet.
 A notebook is a perfect place to jot those things down.

 Journal: Of course you can write about your travels.
 It is amazing how quickly you forget about all the things you did.
-College things like ticket stubs or menus to make things interesting.
+Keep things like ticket stubs or menus to make things interesting.

 SUPPORT THE SAVVY BACKPACKER — IT’S EASY!